 Ultrasound is a non-invasive imaging scan that uses sound waves to “see” inside your body.
-At the Vascular Institute of Virginia, we have an expert team of physicians, nurses, and technologists who are highly trained in ultrasound imaging.
+At the Vascular Institute of Virginia, we have an expert team of vascular physicians, nurses, and vascular technologists who are highly trained in ultrasound imaging.

-- Venous Duplex Ultrasound Scan
+What is a Venous Duplex Ultrasound Scan?

-- Venous Doppler
+What is Venous Doppler Imaging?

 Doppler ultrasound is an integral aspect of duplex vascular ultrasound imaging in many cases.
 Traditional ultrasound provides us with the imaging that is needed to assess veins and arteries for blockages and the level of circulation that is occurring.
 The Doppler effect enhances the results of the traditional ultrasound by recording the sound waves that bounce off of moving material.
 Doppler ultrasound technology allows us to hear what we're seeing to better evaluate what's happening in the area of study.
 Doppler/Duplex vascular imaging may be performed to evaluate a person for peripheral artery disease.
 It's also performed before and after medical procedures that seek to restore circulation to an area.

 There are areas of your body in which arteries are referred to in relation to the organ they supply.
 Renal arteries are responsible for the blood flow to your kidneys.
 If you have a narrowing of the arteries that feed the kidneys, you may be diagnosed with renal artery disease.
 Hypertension, high blood pressure, is one of the primary symptoms of renal artery disease, so may be a cause for testing.
 The narrowing of the arteries to the kidneys can lead to kidney failure, so testing is imperative to your health and well-being.

 Renal artery duplex ultrasound is a non-invasive, accurate form of imaging that can indicate blood flow velocity and patterns in blood flow that can help your doctor make an accurate diagnosis.